jacekmigacz/emacs-helm-gtags/README.md

 #### `helm-gtags-cygwin-use-global-w32-port`

 This variable is only for Cygwin users.
-If you use both Cygwin version Emacs and GNU global, please set `nil` to this variable.
+If you use both Cygwin version Emacs and GNU GLOBAL, please set `nil` to this variable.

 ## Faces

 #### `helm-gtags-file`

-Face of file name of candidates
+Face used for file name.

 #### `helm-gtags-lineno`

-Face of line number of candidates
+Face used for line number.

+#### `helm-gtags-match`

+Face used for tag highlight.

+#### `helm-gtags-tag`

+Face used for tag.

 ## anything-gtags.el